taitulism/Bootstruct/Docs/Reserved Entry Names/Hooks/entry_handlers.md

 ```
 "jade" is a template engine. `.jade` files need to be compiled before served as HTML.

-Let's say we want the parser to do something every time it "hits" a `Views` folder: compile the files within (as jade temaplates) and set the result on the controller the `Views` folder was found in.
+Let's say we want the parser to do something every time it hits a `Views` folder: compile the files within (as jade temaplates) and set the result on the controller the `Views` folder was found in.

 The `views` entry handler file could look like this:
 ```js